jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 ### Automatic Layer Detection

 The profile is scanned from the center outward and split into layers by shear modulus: `Vs = 0` (zero shear) is liquid, non-zero is solid, and every solid-liquid transition starts a new layer.
 Layers are named `layer_0`, `layer_1`, and so on, inner to outer.
 Duplicate-radius boundary points are absorbed so no zero-thickness layers are produced, and a duplicated boundary radius keeps the lower layer's row first whichever way the file is ordered.
-A liquid layer is flagged `is_solid = false` (and `is_static = true`) on the built layer so the radial solver treats it as a static liquid; the flag is not a schema key.
+A liquid layer gets `is_solid = false` and `is_static = true`, so the radial solver treats it as a static liquid; a `[layers.layer_N]` table can override either flag.
 For the bundled `PREM.csv`, which replaces PREM's 3 km ocean with the upper crust, this yields three layers: inner core (solid), outer core (liquid), mantle plus crust (solid).

 Each detected layer gets an interpolated EOS carrying that layer's radius-varying density and static shear/bulk moduli (and viscosities, if the file has those columns).
 During `solve_eos` the structure ODE integrates using the interpolated density, and the world's viscoelastic profile is taken from the interpolated moduli/viscosities (rather than a per-layer constant).